kiwitcms/.github/SECURITY.md

    The commits and releases will be made as close to the announcement as possible, and will not mention that they address a security vulnerability.
 1. Release announcements for the new version(s) will go out as normal.

+## Rewards

+Kiwi TCMS currently does not offer rewards for disclosing security vulnerabilities.